 Details of department spending over £25,000 (monthly).
-Further guidance is available on the HM Treasury website1.
-Details of government contracts and tenders worth over £10,000 Details of government procurement card spend over £500
+Details of government contracts and tenders worth over £10,000 Details of government procurement card spend over £500.

-Financial information in enough detail to allow the public to see where money is being spent, where a department is or has been planning to spend it, and the difference between the two.
+Financial information in enough detail to allow the public to see where money is being spent, where the government is or has been planning to spend it, and the difference between the two.
 Financial information should be published at least annually and, where practical, we would also expect half yearly or quarterly financial reports to be provided.
 Revenue budgets and budgets for capital expenditure should be included.